 The effects of Performance Management System on Staff Development are that training needs are identified, employee qualifications/skills are aligned to the job requirements (job specification), and individual employee competencies are identified, as well as career progression is enhanced.
 According to the research study conducted by Soubjaki & Baytieh (2017), professional performance management systems have a positive impact on the learning and development of organizations.
 The positive impact takes several forms.
 First, on an individual level, feedback from a professional performance management system gives employees a push to pursue self-reflective learning.
-Second, a professional performance management system acts as motivation for employees to pursue self-development in anticipation of qualifying for the rewards from the performance management system.
-Third, from an organizational level, a professional performance management system enables the organizations to identify training and development gaps and other areas of weakness.
+Second, a professional performance management system conduction of qualifying for the rewards from the performance management system.
+Third, from an organizational level, a professional performance management system conducted by training and development gaps and other areas of weakness.